canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 **tldr** A structured fitness plan can greatly improve your career and your quality of life as a knowledge worker.
 Ignoring health may work short term but catches up to you slowly and subtly.
-I say this being someone who neglected my health to while trying to get ahead at work and then subsequently spending years losing the weight and getting back to a healthier state.
+I say this being someone who neglected my health to long while trying to get ahead at work and then subsequently spending years losing the weight and getting back to a healthier state.
 It's really really really worth finding ways to include a baseline level of physical activity in your life.
 It yields dividends in more ways than you may anticipate.

-I feel that most exercise related posts are either written to too general audience, written for fitness professionals, or are total scams.
+I feel that most exercise related posts are either written to a general audience, written for fitness professionals, or are total scams.
 I'm writing this blog post to hopefully show other knowledge workers transformational change *is possible* and very likely worth it, even if for no other reason than to make you a better knowledge worker.

 If you'd like to see me write more about this topic let me know.
-Send me an email, or @ me on twitter, or however else you can get a hold of mme.
+Send me an email, or @ me on twitter, or however else you can get a hold of me.
 Happy to "open source" my knowledge just like I open source my code.

 ## Why are you posting this?
-I have a hypothesis that many of my desk bound folks are unaware of all of the benefits of physical activity can have on career specifically, or their lives in general.
+I have a hypothesis that many of my desk bound folks are unaware of all of the benefits physical activity can have on their career specifically, or their lives in general.
 I think we also tend to easily sacrifice our long term health for our career.
-I say this from my experience going from a skinny nerd to one that became overweight from being "too career focused", I was found myself in a situation where frankly life just "didn't feel great".
+I say this from my experience going from a skinny nerd to one that became overweight from being "too career focused", I found myself in a situation where frankly life just "didn't feel great".
 For many reasons I felt I had to make a change and after much concerted efforts I've been able to make meaningful progress and want to plainly say *the benefits are greater in number and in magnitude than I had ever expected*

-For one for the first time ever I am not embarrassed about my self appearance.
+For one, for the first time ever I am not embarrassed about my self appearance.

 <p float="center">
 <img src="{static}/images/WhyFitness/BeachPicture.JPG"/>